mburakbozbey/video-restoration/README.md

 # Video Restoration with Pretrained DL Models

-An end-to-end video restoration project with the-state-of-art deep neural network models was tested on <a href="https://www.youtube.com/watch?v=5yeNO-l7OLc">sample video</a>.
-Only pretrained, open-source resources in Github was used to produce the end results, without doing any training task.
+An end-to-end video restoration project by using the-state-of-art deep neural network models.
+Only pretrained, open-source resources in Github was used to produce the end results, without doing any hardware-dependent training task.

-In this repository, the procedure for video restoration methods is reviewed and implemented by using cited repositories and papers with the demonstration of the results.
+In this repository, video restoration methods is reviewed and implemented by using cited repositories and papers with the demonstration of the results. <a href="https://www.youtube.com/watch?v=5yeNO-l7OLc">Sample video</a> was used for the restoration example.

 ## Results

-- <a href="https://www.youtube.com/watch?v=UtgXiHRS_nc">Original vs Final</a>
+- <a href="https://www.youtube.com/watch?v=UtgXiHRS_nc">Final vs Original</a>
 - <a href="https://www.youtube.com/watch?v=qqaCTEEdVYA">Final Postprocessing (4K + 50FPS) </a>
 - <a href="https://www.youtube.com/watch?v=qjg2-W09Yp0">Fully Automatic Video Colorization with Self-Regularization and Diversity</a>